-Partnerships are subject to the Personal Property Tax Replacement Income Tax (replacement tax), but do not pay the regular Illinois income tax.
+Partnerships are subject to replacement tax but do not pay the Illinois income tax.
+The income tax is paid at the partner's level.
 Generally, income from a partnership is passed on to the partners.
 The partners must include this income in their federal adjusted gross income (for individuals) or federal taxable income (for other taxpayers).
-This is the starting point for Illinois income tax purposes and where the regular income tax is paid.
+This is the starting point for Illinois income tax purposes and where the income tax is paid.

 Tax Rate Database to determine the replacement tax rate.